 Fascists gain control in Hungary and allow the Nazis to come.
 The Jews of Sighet remain in denial that anything bad will happen to them.
 Days later the town is ordered to evacuate.
 Eliezer’s family is part of the last group.
 Their former Gentile servant, Martha, warns them of impending danger and offers them a place of refuge.
 They refuse.

 Chapter 3: The first selection occurs.
 Eliezer and his father lie about their age and avoid the crematorium.
 As they walk to Auschwitz they pass a pit of burning babies.
 When they arrive in their barracks they are disinfected with gasoline, receive a tattoo, and are dressed in prison clothes.
-Eliezer's father asks to go to the bathroom and is clobbered by a kapo.
+Eliezer’s father asks to go to the bathroom and is clobbered by a kapo – a fellow prisoner tasked with supervising other prisoners.
 The prisoners are then escorted to Buna, a work camp four hours away.

 Analysis: Wiesel emphasizes the human failure to comprehend just how evil humans can be.
 He and his family are warned several times to flee, yet they and the town find the truth impossible.
 Wiesel’s primary goal in publishing Night is to prevent another Holocaust from happening.
 He emphasizes the need to be aware of evil in the world and to believe first hand accounts of it.